hooblei/angularjs-style-guide/README.md

 ### Constants

-Although JavaScript does not yet support constants, we run our application through Traceur, which supports `const`.
+Although JavaScript does not yet support constants, we run our application through Babel, which supports `const`.

 The constant should be named in all uppercase if it's a global constant that will be used across many different functions.
 For example, `export const API_URL = 'https://api.gocardless.com'`.